andOlga/AxiomVergeSpoilerMap/README.md

 # How To Use

 1. Go to https://andolga.github.io/AxiomVergeSpoilerMap/
-2. Click Choose Seed and choose your seed xml file (e.g. `SPOILERMAP_RANDOMIZER_DEFAULT_1234567890.xml`) *located in the "Log" subdirectory of your Axiom Verge install folder.
+2. Click Choose Seed and choose your seed xml file (e.g. `SPOILERMAP_RANDOMIZER_DEFAULT_1234567890.xml`).
+The file is located in the "Log" subdirectory of your Axiom Verge install folder.
 3. Click Load Seed to load the chosen seed xml file.